offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 ```{prereq}
 Bambu Studio/Object Painting_TOPIC
 ```

 A brim ear is a point / stretch of brim at user-defined locations around the bottom of an object.
 Similar to object painting, the placement of brim ears can be painted on to the object.
-In the Prepare screen's 3D viewport, select the object and paint brim ears by using the brim ear tool in Prepare screen's toolbar (button 18, keyboard shortcut E), which will present a pop-up with scaling parameters / controls.
+In the Prepare screen's 3D viewport, select the object and paint brim ears by using the brim ear tool in Prepare screen's toolbar (button 18, keyboard shortcut E), which will present a pop-up with painting parameters / controls.

 ![Bambu Studio Prepare screen toolbar](bambu_studio_prepare_toolbar.png)